Beech Grove, Indiana: Youth activities

 Among the organizations sponsoring youth athletics are the Beech Grove Little League, the Beech Grove Athletic Boosters (football, volleyball, basketball), the Beech Grove Wrestling Club, the Beech Grove Girls Softball Association, the Beech Grove Soccer Club and the Beech Grove Swimming Club.
 Teams representing Holy Name of Jesus School participate in Indianapolis' Catholic Youth Organization sports league, in sports such as football, wrestling, kickball, and basketball.

 The Scouting movement, both the Boy Scouts of America and the Girl Scouts of the USA, have had a long history within Beech Grove.
 For many years, Boy Scout Troop 79 was the city's main unit; present troops are 108.
 Various Girl Scout and Brownie Troops have existed.
 Beech Grove, although not a rural community, also has an active chapter of the traditionally-rural 4-H Club.

 In popular culture

-The Beech Grove Police Department was one of the initial departments featured on the reality TV show On Patrol: Live.
-The department was featured from the launch of the show in 2022 until March 2023.
+The Beech Grove Police Department was one of the initial departments featured on the reality television and docuseries On Patrol: Live from its launch in 2022 until March 2023.
 After a hiatus, the department returned to the show in August 2024.
 A live segment featured on the show in January 2023 brought Beech Grove international media attention following an incident where a toddler was caught on a doorbell camera waving a loaded gun while unattended.

-Actor Will Ferrell and writer Harper Steele visited Beech Grove while filming the 2024 road trip documentary Will & Harper.
+Beech Grove was featured in the 2024 Netflix documentary Will & Harper.
+Filming occurred in March 2023.